Teacher Hiring Process

 Lead & Resident Teachers:

-- An unyielding commitment to upholding our guiding principles and the firm belief in our school’s vision and mission;
+An unyielding commitment to upholding our guiding principles and a firm belief in our school’s vision and mission;

 Hiring Process Overview and Timeline